 Purpose

-This document describes the plans for testing the functional requirements of REST calls for the Formscriber – Dialogflow Service.
-This document describes the testing approaches that will be used to test the REST calls of the system.
+This section describes the plans for testing the functional requirements of REST calls for the Form Scriber – Dialogflow Service.
+Additionaly, this section describes the testing approaches that will be used to test the REST calls of the system.
 The test plan will help identify the testing scope, testing objectives, test responsibilities, test schedule, major milestones, testing approach, suspension and resumption criteria, test deliverables, and resources and environments needed for testing.

 Test Scope

-This test plan document will be used to test the application's input and output to meet the in-scope and out-of-scope requirements' expectations.
-This test plan will include the in-scope and out-of-scope testing, as described below.
+This test plan will be used in testing the application's input and output in terms of meeting the expected results of the in-scope testing requirements.
+The following details the in-scope and out-of-scope testing.
+There will be an additional overall testing effort for integration testing which will require coordination with the mobie team.

 In-Scope

-The scope of this test plan is to test the REST services of the "Formscriber- Dialogflow Service", as described in the SRS.
+The scope of this test plan is to test the REST services of the "Form Scriber- Dialogflow Service", as described in the SRS.
 The following testing methods will be implemented: Unit Testing, Integration Testing, and Overall Integration Testing.

 Unit Testing which involves testing a program unit independently.
 Developers of the RESTful web services will independently test each of their APIs, as well as independently across teams.
 Similarly, developers of the User Interface will also independently test their web pages.
 All these unit tests need to be completed prior to the next testing method: Integration Testing.